cr4zyd34thg0d/Wiz_Homework/README.md

 ### Issues (on purpose)
 - Public S3 bucket with database backups
-- Old Ubuntu and MongoDB versions
+- Old Ubuntu and MongoDB versions on the VM
 - SSH open to everyone
 - Way too many IAM permissions
-- Outdated container images
 - Kubernetes service account with admin rights

 ### Controls (the good stuff)